Gathitu/Final_Year_Project/README.md

-The ESP32 creates a hotspot and a local server that can be accessed by any device within its LAN.
+The ESP32 creates a hotspot and a local server that can be accessed by any device within its Local Area Network (LAN.
 The local server can be accessed using an IP address.
 If a device joins the ESP32 network and one enters the
 IP in a web browser, it serves a webpage.